Sucre (state): Transport

 Puerto Sucre, in the city of Cumaná, is one of the three national maritime connection points with Margarita Island, the other two are in La Guaira and Puerto La Cruz.
 Ferries and other boats that arrive at the port depart from this maritime terminal to Punta de Piedras, on Margarita Island, and Araya, a town located on the peninsula of the same name in the northwestern end of Sucre State.
 Another ferry service departs from Güiria on the route Trinidad-Saint Vincent-Barbados-Saint Lucia.

 Gastronomy

 Sucrense's gastronomy is influenced by the contributions of Trinidad and France through immigrants from the neighboring island and Corsicans.
-This is how find particular dishes such as calalú de Paria and grouper corbullón, whose name derives from the term francéscourt-bouillon.
+This is how to find particular dishes such as calalú de Paria and grouper corbullón, whose name derives from the term francéscourt-bouillon.

-They are famous for the Cumanese gofio, made with ground cassava, sugar, cinnamon, clove and fruit juice; the chorizo carupanero; the banana and coconut pâté, which are wheat flour pasties filled with Banana and coconut jelly, among others.
+They are famous for the Cumanese gofio, made with ground cassava, sugar, cinnamon, clove and fruit juice; the chorizo carupanero; the banana and coconut pâté, which are wheat flour pasties filled with banana and coconut jelly, among others.
 Eastern region such as the zazi empanada and the fish sancocho.
-In addition, it find components from all over the northeast region and Guiana like cassava.
+In addition, it finds components from all over the northeast region and Guiana like cassava.

-Of special significance is the talkari, of Indian origin, which crossed the Gulf of Paria due to the proximity of the island of Trinidad, where the British employed abundantly.
+Of special significance is the talkari of Indian origin, which crossed the Gulf of Paria due to the proximity of the island of Trinidad, where the British employed abundantly.
 The talkarí of Güiria, prepared with the help of Indian labour, has an undeniable reputation.
-Chicken or goat, well marinated in curry.